 All this comes at a price.
 The suggested retail for the iSommelier unit is a hefty $1K.
 Does it have applications?
 Absolutely.
 Eric Li argues that over 90% of all restaurants don’t have a sommelier on the floor.
 In that context having an iSommelier available to a restaurant staff makes sense.
 I can also see the iSommelier being offered as a “value add” service in high end steak houses where hefty-tomed lists are populated by Cabernets and other reds entirely too young to drink.
 Would a dinner pay an extra fee for having a bottle treated?
 Probably so but how much? $10? $20?
 Who knows?
 And will the iSommelier ever replace sommeliers?
 Interesting thought (and very ‘50’s science fiction involving robots), but doubtful as someone still has to choose the wines that will go on the list to be potentially treated with the iSommelier.

 One final thought about the iSommelier and it’s philosophical more than anything.
 The iSommelier raises a larger issue of how wine is enjoyed in the dining experience.
 To point, when I’m not traveling and at home I rarely go out.
 Carla and I take turns cooking.
 Once dinner is plated (way too many years working in restaurants…) we sit at the dining table and enjoy it with a bottle of wine over the course of 60-75 minutes—even longer on weekends.
 To us dinner is all about taking time to enjoy a meal with wine and a huge part of that enjoyment for me is being able to appreciate how the vin du jour changes in the glass over the course of dinner; how a wine can be angular, even disjointed, when first poured only to integrate and improve over time.
 Thus the last thing I want would be to “Photoshop” a wine into so-called perfect drinking condition from the get go.
-No sport.
+No sport!
 But I also realize that Carla and I are in the minority and that most people don’t have the luxury of an hour for dinner or simply don’t think it’s important enough to take the time.
-Ultimately the iSommelier probably isn’t for me.
-If aearating a wine is needed—and it often is—I have any number of decanters that will accomplish just that.
-Finally, I have a strong belief that wine can only show its best in the company of food and for me that presupposes a shared meal.
+Ultimately, the iSommelier probably isn’t for me.
+If aerating a wine is needed—and it often is—I have any number of decanters that will accomplish just that.
+Finally, I have a strong belief that wine can only show its best in the company of food and for me that presupposes a shared meal and that in turn presupposes a duration of time.
 I hope that never changes.